CommerEnQuell/website/README.md

 This is the README file for the Website project

-# More updates from TortoiseGit
+# Some changes from Master

-Updates on the  feature branch
+There are some changes on the Master branch using the Windows File Explorer to manage Git repositories.